reginax/northernpomo/README.md

-Other rich linguistic content includes information on phonology and morphology, verbs and TAM, and other grammatical content that are referenced from Catherine O’Connor’s Topics on Northern Pomo Grammar.
+Other rich linguistic content includes information on phonology and morphology, verbs and TAM, and other grammatical content that are referenced from Catherine O’Connor’s Topics on Northern Pomo Grammar. ss
 ### Vocabulary List
-This list view combines images, English and Northern Pomo glosses, and audio files to present all the information necessary to for self-guided vocabulary learning.
+Under the Vocabulary section is a list view that combines images, English and Northern Pomo glosses, and audio files to present all the information necessary to for self-guided vocabulary learning.
 (Source: www.ling.upenn.edu/~gene/Kashaya/Vocabulary/index.html)

 ### Assessment
 I considered a quiz when I read about the importance of every lesson having an assessment portion.
 In wanting to incorporate the audio files, I thought of having the user see a word, produce it verbally and check with the audio.
 The mobile app for Northern Pomo actually has as Quiz section that’s absent on the website.
-Similarly, in this webpage version, the user sees 3 pictures and an audio recording is played for which the user must select the matching picture or word.
+Similarly, in this webpage version under the Assessments section, the user sees 3 pictures and an audio recording is played for which the user must select the matching picture or word.
 (Source: http://eddersko.com/assets/KoPaquetteBuckleyOConnorSAIL2015Slides.pdf)

 ## Models & Methodologies
 The main models and methodologies that I am using to develop this project are
 1. Communication-Based Language Instruction or CBI’s 5-step lesson plan helped me